ont-app/cedict/README.md

 The translated turtle file can be downloaded directly from [`data/cedict_1_0_ts_utf-8_mdbg.ttl.gz`](https://github.com/ont-app/cedict/blob/master/data/cedict_1_0_ts_utf-8_mdbg.ttl.gz).

 The DCAT specification is at [`data/cedict-meta.ttl`](https://github.com/ont-app/cedict/blob/master/data/cedict-meta.ttl).
+It is also part of the [Lined Open Data Cloud](https://lod-cloud.net/#), with [this metadata](https://lod-cloud.net/dataset/http://rdf.naturallexicon.org/zh/ont/Cedict).

 Chinese has a couple of peculiarities.
 Its written form extends over a number of dialects with radically different pronunciations.
 There is